How to Switch from IELTS to PTE After Failing Writing

 First, the IEA's criteria are knowable.
 The engine rewards demonstrable features: vocabulary items from a trained corpus, sentence-level syntactic variation, response length within the target range, and content coverage of the summary task.
 Unlike IELTS, there's no subjective "feel" component.
 If you know what the engine measures, you can target it.

 Second, PTE Writing is not just about the essay task.
 Unlike IELTS, where Writing is a standalone two-task section, PTE Writing includes Summarize Written Text and Write from Dictation (WFD).
-WFD alone contributes 23% of your PTE Writing score.
+WFD contributes roughly 23% of Writing and 13% of Listening.
 It's a transcription task — you listen and type what you hear.
-A candidate who is strong in listening and accurate in typing can gain substantial Writing score points from WFD without any of the "complexity of structures" judgment that blocked their IELTS progress.
+A candidate who is strong in listening and accurate in typing can gain substantial Writing score points from WFD without relying solely on essay performance.

 This is cross-scoring arbitrage: your PTE Writing score isn't just a measure of your essay quality.
 It aggregates multiple task types, several of which depend on skills that have nothing to do with why you were stuck at IELTS 6.5.